salma-emara/aps105-book/textbook/chapters/chapter02-variables/math-library.md

 # Math library

 In the previous section, we study simple arithmetic operations.
-Operations can in real life will indeed require more complicated operations, such as finding the  logarithm of a number.
+Operations in real life will be more complicated operations, such as finding the logarithm of a number.
 In this section, we will learn about a math library that provides us access to complicated operations, such as $\log$, $\tan$, $\sin$, $\cos$ and many more.

 ## Complicated math operations